AbdyyEee/Miitopia-But-Harder/README.md

 Now you can launch Miitopia and play the mod.

 # Want to contribute?
-First off, clone this repo (top right button "Fork"). <br> Make your changes on the mod on your fork and make a pull request here.
+First off, clone this repo (top right button "Fork"). <br> Make your changes on the mod on your fork and make a pull request here with a a detaield description.

-Please only make a pul request if you put multiple changes.
-I won't just accept one change.
+You can edit your pull request multiple times for any edits you make.

 You can use this sheet to refer to what each csv files contains. https://docs.google.com/spreadsheets/d/1dGGXvCCSac0z-NZ3-5-QtMc-fa3f46HvJNMhnrN7Igw/edit#gid=2128008231